SophiyaYO/GreenVsRed/README.md

 **Important facts:**
-    - Each cell can be surrounded by up to 8 cells 4 on the sides and 4 on the comers Exceptions
+    - Each cell can be surrounded by up to 8 cells 4 on the sides and 4 on the comers.
+Exceptions are the corners and the side of the grid.
     - All the 4 rules apply at the same time for the whole grid in order for the next generation to be formed

 Your Task:
     Create a program that accepts: